backupbrew/switchbrew/SVC.md

 This allows one "secure JIT" process to map the code memory as RW-, and the other "slave" process to map it R-X.

+\[5.0.0+\] Error 0xE401 is now returned when the process owner of the Code memory object is the same as the current process.

 ## svcReadWriteRegister

 <div style="display: inline-block;">